Photographs

 The terrain nearest our home is flat, with few natural

-olives and almonds; corn, rice and wheat fields; and grazing land for cattle, sheep,
+corn and wheat fields; and grazing land for cattle, sheep, horses, and

 mixing and other light industries.
 The City of Red Bluff has a population of